-As cold weather bears down on much the nation, the priority of many homeowners has turned to keeping their residences warm ‘ and not spending unnecessary money to do it.
-With that in mind, burst pipes are a common problem for homes when the mercury drops.
+When cold weather comes, the priority of many homeowners turns to keeping their residences warm and not spending unnecessary money to do it.
+With that in mind, how to avoid burst pipes becomes urgent in many parts of the country.

-When water freezes, it expands, creating tremendous pressure inside of the pipes that make up your plumbing system.
-If the pipes bursts, it’s going to cost a pretty penny to repair the water damage ‘ and we don’t want that to happen.
+When water freezes, it expands, creating tremendous pressure inside the pipes that make up your plumbing system.
+If the pipes burst, it’s going to cost a pretty penny to repair the water damage ‘ and we don’t want that to happen.

 Here are some ways to prevent your pipes from bursting in frigid weather: